702/CapeTalk first published this article on 15 August 2016.

 If people like my father were able to create opportunities at that time then surely we can do it now.— Phuthi Mahanyele-Dabengwa

 I’m not a big spender.
 I like to accrue value.— Phuthi Mahanyele-Dabengwa

 Each week The Money Show’s Bruce Whitfield interviews a famous person about her or his attitude to money (hopes and fears, successes and failures, etc.) as part of his weekly “Make Money Mondays” feature.

-This week Whitfield interviewed Phuti Mahanyele, the outgoing CEO of Shanduka (founded by Cyril Ramaphosa and one of Africa’s leading investment holding companies).
+This week Whitfield interviewed Phuthi Mahanyele-Dabengwa, the outgoing CEO of Shanduka (founded by Cyril Ramaphosa and one of Africa’s leading investment holding companies).

 In 2011 Forbes named her one of their “20 Youngest Power Women in Africa”.

 In 2008 the Wall Street Journal placed her among their “Top 50 Women in the World to Watch”.